FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Methodology

 \subsubsection{Data Source and Characteristics}

 This study use a multi-temporal image and crop yield dataset.
-The dataset integrates high-resolution satellite image chips with corresponding ground-truth yield maps at the same resolution.
+The dataset integrates high-resolution satellite image chips with corresponding up-sampled ground-truth yield maps at the same resolution.
 The geographical focus of this dataset is the Canadian Prairies, a major global region for canola production.
 The spatial distribution of the data samples in our region of interest is shown in Figure \ref{fig:fig_1}.

 \textbf{Satellite Imagery:} The model input includes multi-temporal satellite imagery that cover the entire growing season of canola from May to September.
 The dataset source is Sentinel-2 satellite imagery processed into the Harmonized Landsat Sentinel-2 (HLS) format.
 It contains spatiotemporal samples, each corresponding to a different geographical image chip located primarily in Saskatchewan and Manitoba, Canada.
 For each chip sample, the data includes a time-series of images.
 Each image chip includes six spectral bands: Blue, Green, Red, Near-Infrared (Narrow), Short-Wave Infrared 1 (SWIR 1), and Short-Wave Infrared 2 (SWIR 2).
 For each chip sample, the data includes a time-series of images structured as five distinct temporal steps, corresponding to monthly composite images from May to September for the years 2018, 2019, 2020, 2022 and 2023.
+While Sentinel-2 provides a 5-day revisit time, frequent cloud cover and atmospheric interference in the Canadian Prairies often result in data gaps that prevent the use of the full temporal resolution.
+To ensure high data quality, we first filtered the image collection to exclude individual scenes where cloud cover exceeded 10\%.
+Following this filtration, monthly compositing was selected to mitigate these environmental obstructions, ensuring spatially less noisy inputs.
+This aggregation strategy also maintains a consistent temporal dimension for the model input tensor, balancing computational efficiency with the need to capture the primary phenological stages of canola growth.
 This temporal resolution is designed to capture key phenological stages of canola growth, from early vegetative growth in May through peak flowering in July to maturity and senescence in September, which are important for accurate yield estimation.